Scrivito/scrivito_facebook_widget/README.md

 # ScrivitoFacebookWidget

-A Widget for scrivito to insert a Facebok stream.
-You can add a page by its url, a video or a single post.
+A Scrivito widget that inserts a Facebook stream into a page.
+You can add a Facebook page by its URL, or a video or a single post by its ID.

 ## Installation

-Add to your gemfile
+Add this line to your application's Gemfile:

     gem 'scrivito_facebook_widget'

-Add to your Javascript mainfest
+Add this line to your application stylesheet manifest:

     //= require scrivito_facebook_widget

-## Facebook App id
+## Facebook App ID

-Normaly you will see a warning, that no app id is set.
-This is no problem as long as you do not want to use private content on you webpage.
+When using this widget, a warning is displayed in the browser console, saying that no app ID is set.
+This is no problem as long as you are not using private content from Facebook on your web page.

-Iy you want to remove this warning, you have to set a global variable in javascript at the beginning of you document.
+To remove this warning, just set a global JavaScript variable at the top of the page:

 ```javascript
 var fbAppId = yourAppId
 ```

+The App ID can be generated using Facebook's developer tools.